 The stationary air conditioning of the vehicle using a charging station is only possible during the charging process.
-As an alternative, activate the setting "Air conditioning without external power supply" in the Energy management \mathfrak{sp} of the Infotainment system \to page 83.
+As an alternative, the "Air conditioning without an external power supply" can be set in the energy manager © of the infotainment system.

-Fast charge at a home charging station (wallbox)
+Charging at an AC home charging station (wallbox)

-Fig. 153 Home charging station (wallbox).
+Fig. 152 Home charging station (wallbox).

-When charging from a permanently installed home charging station (wallbox) " Fig. 153 using a home connection, a higher charging power is achieved " 1.
+Charging at a fixed home charging station [wallbox] " Fig. 152 through the home power supply achieves a higher charging power than using a domestic socket, but not higher than charging with DC " 1.
 The charge time diminishes significantly.
-The device automatically selects the maximum amperage based on the electrical installation of the propertu.
+The device automatically selects the maximum amperage based on the electrical installation of the property.

-Bear in mind the procedure to be followed for charging from a power socket or a charging station >>> page 169.
+Bear in mind the procedure to be followed for charging from a power socket or a charging station " page 164.